Warren Gard: Early life and career

 Warren Gard was born in Hamilton, Ohio, son of Samuel Zearly Gard and Mary Duke.
 His father was also an attorney, prosecutor and newspaper publisher.
-S. Z. Gard served as Butler County, Ohio prosecuting attorney from 1862–66 and again from 1871–72, being one of the prosecutors in the murder case in which Clement Vallandigham, acting for the defense, accidentally shot himself.
+S. Z. Gard served as Butler County, Ohio prosecuting attorney from 1862 to 1866 and again from 1871 to 1872, being one of the prosecutors in the murder case in which Clement Vallandigham, acting for the defense, accidentally shot himself.
 Samuel Gard also published the True Telegraph newspaper which became the Butler County Democrat.
 His son Homer Gard, Warren's brother, later owned several newspapers in Ohio, including the Hamilton Evening Journal and Hamilton Daily News.

 Warren Gard attended the public schools in Hamilton, attended the University of Cincinnati and graduated from the Cincinnati Law School in 1894.
 He was admitted to the bar in 1894 and commenced practice in Hamilton.
 For thirty-five years he was an honored member of the Hamilton bar.